shtoza/shtoza.github.io/index.md

 ## Aboriginals

 The first people in Australia are known as Aboriginals.
-They have a very unique culture with lots of different languages, stories, and music.
+Aboriginals arrived in Australia around 70,000 years ago.
+Europeans arrived in Australians around 200 years ago.
+Aboriginals have a very unique culture with lots of different languages, stories, and music.

 One aboriginal musical instrument is called the didgeridoo, it sounds like this: